YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 sameas = ["https://www.imdb.com/name/nm8589259"]
 +++

-「**While You Were Sleeping**」 is that kind of drama where the audience can relate to the characters and the story arcs and at the same time hopes that it becomes a reality in their lives.
+《**While You Were Sleeping**》 is that kind of drama where the audience can relate to the characters and the story arcs and at the same time hopes that it becomes a reality in their lives.
 It stars veteran actress, the lovely 수지 (Bae Suzy); and veteran actor, the handsome 이종석 (Lee Jong Suk).

 <!--more-->

-> ***Watching 「While You Were Sleeping」 made me feel again what it is to truly fall in love.
+> ***Watching 《While You Were Sleeping》 made me feel again what it is to truly fall in love.
 It was lovely, touching, and memorable, a drama I would repeatedly watch and a relationship anyone would die for.***

 ## Story